 There are many expenses that we forget, and we have a common list of overlooked expenses.
 You normally cannot take a 22-year-old as a dependent expense unless the child is disabled and truly dependent.
 You can take private school as an expense if the school is needed for a child’s disability.

 One of our judges looks at the telecommunications expense and expects it to be below 5% of your net income.
 The telecommunications expense is the combined cell phone, internet, and cable expense.
 Some families are losing cars and homes because the communications expense is as high as a car or home mortgage.
 It is illogical to lose a home or auto because of an expense for something which did not even exist as an average household necessity 25 years ago.

 In our office, we often have to look for the expenses which would cause Chapter 13 to fail so Chapter 7 can be justified.
 We also look for expenses, so your payment in Chapter 13 is low and affordable, and your Chapter 13 is more likely to be approved.
 Never file a Chapter 13 just to make your attorney richer.
 But you might need to file a Chapter 13 if one or more of the following fit your situation:

 - Your income is well over $100,000, and you can afford to repay creditors.

 - Because you filed Chapter 7 within the previous eight years, you cannot file another Chapter 7 until 8 years have passed.

 - You are facing foreclosure and want to keep the home.

 - You are being sued for income taxes or student loans which would garnish income if you are not in a 13.
-A Chapter 13 stops this for 5 years.
-After that the student loan collection attorney has often had the case dismissed and has move on to another case.
+Chapter 13 stops this for 5 years.
+After that, the student loan collection attorney has often had the case dismissed and has moved on to another case.

-If you are thinking about filing bankruptcy, don’t delay because timing is crucial.
+If you are considering bankruptcy, don’t delay because timing is crucial.
 I am here to help you.
 So, contact my office right away to start planning your bankruptcy.
 Nick C. Thompson, Bankruptcy Lawyer: 502-625-0905.